iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - A technique used to simplify complex datasets by reducing the number of features (variables) while preserving much information.
 - Datasets with many features (variables) can be complicated to analyze, visualize, and process.
 Not all features are equally important.
+- Irrelevant or redundant features can confuse ML models, leading to poor accuracy and undesirable errors.
 - Transforming the data into a lower-dimensional space while retaining as much of the original information as possible.
+- By using a smaller set of relevant features, you can train models faster and potentially reduce computational costs.
 - Helps in improving the accuracy of models, simplifying data visualization, and making data easier to interpret.
 - The number of features (variables) should be low compared to the number of observations (rows) in the dataset.
-- Algorithms that consist of distance calculations: Regressions, KNN, K Mean, and SVM.
+- Dimensionality reduction is more helpful for the algorithms that consist of distance calculations: Regressions, KNN, K Mean, and SVM.
 - Dimensionality reduction helps identify and focus on the features that capture the most significant information.

 ### **Benefits:**